Chess Records: How Two Polish Brothers Made Music History

 What started out as a business venture turned out to be a milestone for American vernacular music.
 The brothers from Poland not only profited from sharing music by African American artists, but they introduced it to the ears of broader audiences.
 They played a key role in the conquest of the world by blues and rock and roll, effectively refashioning international music forever.

 In an interview for The Guardian, Marshall Chess, Leonard’s son, who spent a lot of time around the family business in its glory days, said that ‘you couldn't be an angel and run Chess records in the ghetto in Chicago’.
 Knife fights occurred on a daily basis in the area, and there was a lot of drinking.
 Many of the blues musicians themselves were hot-blooded.
 Black music was out of the mainstream, and major stations didn’t generally air blues songs.

 Leonard and Phil did what they could to turn a profit in these conditions.
 For instance, they assigned writer’s credits to radio DJs to prompt them to play the songs they released.
-They also purchased WVON, a Chicago radio station dedicated to African-Americans, to get more airplay for the songs they put out.
+They also purchased WVON, a Chicago radio station dedicated to African American music, to get more airplay for the songs they put out.

 Blues all the time

-In 2016, Phil Chess is 95 years old and currently living in Tucson, Arizona.
-In a 2008 Vanity Fair article, he pointed back to their home country as the reason why the two of them were naturals to the blues:
+Phil Chess passed away at the age of 95 in Arizona, where he had lived since 1972.
+In a 2008 Vanity Fair article, he pointed back to their home country as the reason why the two of them were naturals for the blues:

 We came from Poland in 1928.
 That was blues all the time.